 Argentine: Yeah, me too.
 I love weekends.
 How late did you stay out?

 North American: Like three in the morning.
 The clubs close here at 2 a.m., though.

 This, of course, is just an example.
-Students can write their dialogue on a topic other than clubbing and they might discover that they have more shared experiences than differences in their social life.
-That’s okay, too.
+Students can write about whichever social activity they like.
+They might discover that they have more shared experiences than differences across cultures, too!

 If they’re comfortable performing the dialogues, encourage them to do so.
 If not, no pressure.
 It can be a homework assignment.

 Additionally or alternatively, you can construct a typical social environment in the classroom.
 This could be a relaxed get-together, a house party with music or whatever your ESL learners like best.